deviouspk/data-transfer-object/README.md

 ### Validation

 ##### Constraints
 If you want to validate the input of a property.
-You can do so with annotations through symfony constraints.
+You can do so through annotations.
 ```php
 class PostData extends DataTransferObject
 {